barbazul/1kfa/mod_guide_player.md

 Magic items cannot be damaged.

-(Weapons granted magical effects via Tool Twisting *can* be damaged)

 #### The ONGOING tag

 When you Use a Magic Item, you are "flowing magical energy" into it.
 Then